 I swear to god fellas, I’m totally not making this up.
 The family’s surname is “Spankenheimer.”
 Is this supposed to be Christmas Special for families or did that name belong in a rejected Austin Powers Holiday Special?

 The family store is named, “Spankenheimer.”
+What kind of a family Christmas special is this?

 The Spankenheimer’s inflatable Christmas tree looked like something Dr. Evil designed as in his rocket from Austin Powers: The Spy Who Shagged Me.